 Report on expected developments – trends in non-financial performance indicators

 Initiatives to promote the transparency and security of the markets will continue to be a key focus during the forecast period, ensuring that Deutsche Börse Group adds value to society.
-Against this backdrop, the company expects to maintain the availability of the different trading systems Xetra and T7 at the very high level seen in previous years throughout the forecast period of 2016.
+Against this backdrop, the company expects to maintain the availability of the different trading systems Xetra® and T7® at the very high level seen in previous years throughout the forecast period.

-In accordance with the Gesetz zur gleichberechtigten Teilhabe von Frauen und Männern an Führungspositionen (German Act on the Equal Representation of Women and Men in Executive Positions), the Executive Board of Deutsche Börse AG additionally resolved to maintain the existing quotas of women on the two management levels below the Executive Board, i.e. 6 per cent on the first and 10 per cent on the second management level.
+In accordance with the Gesetz für die gleichberechtigte Teilhabe von Frauen und Männern an Führungspositionen in der Privatwirtschaft und im öffentlichen Dienst (German Act on the Equal Participation of Women and Men in Leadership Positions in the Private and Public Sectors), the Supervisory and Executive Boards of Deutsche Börse AG additionally resolved to maintain the existing quotas of women on the two management levels below the Executive Board, i.e. 6 per cent on the first and 10 per cent on the second management level.
 These target quotas relate to Deutsche Börse AG (excluding subsidiaries) and will be valid until 30 June 2017.